 What do you get for an elderly woman that has everything?
 Good question.
-Finding the perfect gift for an elderly family member or friend can be challenging.
-People in their later years of life may have downsized or live in group homes with limited personal space.
-Many times, comfort, practicality, and improvement in the quality of life may outweigh novelty when picking a gift for an older adult.
+Finding the perfect gift for elderly family or friends can be tough.
+A lifetime of obtaining items means they may have virtually anything you can think of, and storage space may be an issue.
+Many times, memories, comfort, practicality, and improvement in the quality of life may outweigh novelty when picking a useful gift for the elderly.

 Memory Keepsake Gifts for Senior Citizens